TakenCdosG/chefs/wp-content/plugins/pricing-deals-for-woocommerce/readme.txt

 == Changelog ==

+= 1.1.1 - 2015-09-26 =
+* Enhancement - Now Compatible with Woocommerce Measurement Price Calculator (Woocommerce + Skyverge).
+* Enhancement - Now Compatible with Woocommerce Product Addons (Woocommerce).
+* Enhancement - 'Cheapest in the cart' - see 'cheapest in cart filter' txt file in pro .
+* Fix - Other rule discounts = no
+* Fix - improve efficiency for Rule Discounts activated by Coupon
+* Fix - variation discount pricing display
+* Fix - shortcode in-the-loop product messaging
+* Fix - discount and sale price scheduling
+* Fix - fix for variation pricing for variation groups larger than 20, Catalog rules discount
+* Enhancement - New Filter to enable Pricing Deals to pick up pricing from other plugins

+		     // *** add to bottom of Theme Functions file
+ 		     //allows Pricing Deals to pick up current product pricing from other plugins
+ 		     //  ---  more resource intensive  ---

+		    add_filter('vtprd_do_compatability_pricing', 'do_compatability_pricing', 10, 1);
+ 		    function do_compatability_pricing ($return_status) {
+ 		     return true;
+		    }
+* Enhancement - Catalog Products Purchasability Display (pro):
+		- ** Gives you the ability to control Product Purchasability
+		- ** You can even turn your Woocommerce Store into a Catalog-only Installation!
+		- Product screen now has a 'wholesale product' checkbox in the PUBLISH box
+			- Label all wholesale products as wholesale
+		- Settings Page now has "Catalog Products Purchasability Display"
+			- Choose the Retail/Wholesale display option you want
+		- Then as each Retail or Wholesale Capability user logs in, they will see
+			- a tailored list (Not logged in = Retail)
+* Enhancement - Wholesale Product Visibility (pro):
+		- new option - Show All Products to Retail, Wholesale Products to Wholesale
+* Note - Now recommend "Members" plugin by Justin Tadlock, rather than User Role Editor

 = 1.1.0.9 - 2015-08-12 =
 * Fix - Variation product discount pricing display due to woo 2.4 changes